 The reportable segment of the Group classified business structure by operating companies.

-Revenues of the Group primarily arises from manufacture and sales of automobile, motorcycle, agricultural machinery, and gear, shaft and various kinds of transmission components of machine tool.
+Revenues of the Group primarily arise from manufacture and sales of various kinds of transmission components of machine tool.

 1. Information on reconciliation of segment profit or loss, assets and liabilities